 An Alternative to Filing a Claim

-First, determine if the road is a city, county, or state road.
-Depending on the area you live in, it is possible to get reimbursement.
-Of course, it can be a lengthy process, so be prepared to pay the cost upfront.
+First, determine whether the road is a city, county, or state road.
+Depending on the area you live in, it's possible to get reimbursement.
+Of course, it can be a lengthy process, so be prepared to pay the cost up front.

 Whether you are filing a claim with your insurance or the government, three things are essential: Documentation, documentation, documentation!

-- Note the date and time of accident
+- Note the date and time of the accident.

-Some states are easier to file for damages than others.
-Lots of states require you to provide proof the road commission knew of the pothole for 30 days or more and did nothing to repair it.
-The burden of proof lies with you and basically it is going to be nearly impossible to win.
+It's easier to file damage claims in some states than in others.
+Many states require you to provide proof that the road commission knew of the pothole for 30 days or more and did nothing to repair it.